If you are an employer who intends to:

 If the case of an employer, the employer's registration will be cancelled and the employer will be prohibited from registering with Labour Standards to hire foreign workers.
 Employers can also be prosecuted for breaking the law and can be subject to fines up to $5,000 or $25,000.

-Foreign workers coming to Nova Scotia are given all necessary application forms and help directly by either Citizenship and Immigration Canada or the Nova Scotia Provincial Nominee Program.
+Foreign workers coming to Nova Scotia are given all necessary application forms and help directly by either Immigration, Refugees and Citizenship Canada (IRCC) or the Nova Scotia Provincial Nominee Program.